King's Hall, Cambridge: History

 King's Hall no longer exists, as it was combined with Michaelhouse in the mid 16th century by King Henry VIII, as one of his last acts.
-At the time, the King had been wiping out and seizing Church lands from abbeys and monasteries.
+At the time, the King had been wiping out and seizing Church lands from monasteries.
 It is thought that the King had great plans to create a college to rival Oxford's Christ Church with great new architecture, but he died a few weeks after the college was created.
 The layout of Great Court is mainly due to Thomas Nevile, a master of Trinity.
 The universities of Oxford and Cambridge, being both religious institutions and quite rich, expected to be the next target, and, indeed, the King duly passed an Act of Parliament that allowed him to suppress (and confiscate the property of) any college he wished.

 The universities of Oxford and Cambridge remained dominated by Anglican clergy until well into the 19th century - this was one of the driving aspects for the setting up of secular institutions, e.g. University College, London to cater for dissenters.

-The universities used their contacts to plead with Henry VIII's 6th wife, Catherine Parr.
+The universities used their contacts to plead with Henry VIII's sixth wife, Catherine Parr.
 The Queen persuaded her husband not to close them down, but to create a new college.
 The King did not want to use royal funds, so he instead combined the two colleges of King's Hall and Michaelhouse and seven hostels of Catherine's, Garratt, Gregory's, Margaret's, Ovyng's, Physwick (formerly part of Gonville and Caius) and Tyler's to form Trinity in 1546.
 This, combined with lands confiscated from the Church, caused Trinity to be the richest and biggest college, a position it has retained.

 Location

 King's Hall was located in what is now the northern section of the Great Court of Trinity College, and there still stands an original building from that time.
 It is found off Great Court next to the Chapel, and contains some of the most coveted rooms in the College, generally held only by long-standing fellows of great academic merit, staircases C and D Great Court.
 The Clock Tower was from King's Hall but was moved from where the sundial now is, and the Great Gate of Trinity was built just before the amalgamation and thus still bears the King's Hall name, in Latin.
-Unfortunately, the last buildings of Michaelhouse were recorded as being knocked down with the completion of the southern section of Great Court.
+The last buildings of Michaelhouse were recorded as being knocked down with the completion of the southern section of Great Court.